aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/cv/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

       {{objstg}}.
 Artifacts for specific runs will be uploaded to a directory with a convention similar to the following:
       `<MLFLOW_EXPERIMENT_ARTIFACT_LOCATION>/<MLFLOW_RUN_UUID>/artifacts`.
     - Alternatively, we can utilise the MLFlow Client library to retrieve the predictive model.
-This model can then be propagated into a mounted volume when we run the Docker image for the REST APIs.
+This model can then be propagated into a mounted volume when we run the Docker image for the REST APIs. __We will be recommending this method in this guide.__

 ## Model Serving (FastAPI)